testvon/alecsatin.github.io/_posts/2017-10-05-luther-first-principles-reformation.md

   image: /assets/images/120h-luther-first-principles-reformation-1024-wide.jpg
 categories: lutheran-library
 tags: [martin-luhter, lutheran-library, e-book, history, theology, 95-theses, on-the-babylonian-captivity-of-the-church, address-to-the-nobility-of-the-german-nation, concerning-christian-liberty]
-excerpt: "If you've read little or no other Luther, here's a place to begin."
+excerpt: "If you've read little or no other Luther, here's a place to begin.
+These writings are punchy and gripping.
+This is the true Reformation."

 ---
 If you've read no other Luther, here's a place to begin.

 Many people have opinions about Martin Luther, but few have actually read his words.
 This small volume includes the *Address to the Nobility of the German Nation*, *Concerning Christian Liberty* and *On the Babylonian Captivity of the Church*.
 The famous *95 Theses* are here too, as well as two helpful introductions, one theological, and the other historical.